National STEM Forum Germany

 National STEM Summit: Dialog in politics and civil society

 The forum’s activity takes center stage at the annual National STEM Summit, which focuses on a different aspect of STEM education each year based on the National STEM Forum Germany’s core objectives.
 Members of the forum join top political and administrative representatives in discussing this issue and working out potential means for implementing new approaches.

-We believe that the only way for Germany to advance in the various aspects of STEM education is with comprehensive and long-lasting support and collaboration among the country’s relevant STEM stakeholders.
-As such, we’ve been an active member of the National STEM Forum Germany since its inception in 2012.
-Additionally, Dr. Nathalie von Siemens has served as the forum’s co-spokesperson since 1 July 2015.
-Her counterpart since 19 October 2017 is Dr. Ekkehard Winter.
-In March 2017, Nathalie von Siemens spoke for the National STEM Forum Germany in front of the German Bundestag’s parliamentary committee on education, research, and technology about STEM education in Germany.
-She called for a comprehensive and wide-ranging strategy that systematically links STEM opportunities along the entire education chain in Germany.
+We believe the only way for Germany to advance in the various aspects of STEM education is with comprehensive and long-lasting support and collaboration among the country’s relevant STEM stakeholders.
+As such, we’ve been an active member of Nationales MINT Forum since its inception in 2012.
+Dr. Nathalie von Siemens, who served as Siemens Stiftung Managing Director from 2012-2020, was also co-spokesperson of the Nationales MINT Forum (National STEM Forum, Germany) from 2015-2020.

 Dr. Nina Smidt, Managing Director Siemens Stiftung